 In 2016, Olatorera Oniru was named as one of the Forbes most promising young African entrepreneurs, just about 7 months after she started her business – Dressmeoutlet.com.
 With a customer base which spans across Nigeria, Africa, and the USA, Olatorera is indeed well on her way to fulfilling her goal of building “fashion Amazon of Africa.”

 Techpoint spent some time with her as she takes us through her journey so far.

-> You were featured in the Forbes 30 under 30 last year, how was that for you?
+You were listed as one of Forbes Most Promising Young Entrepreneurs in Africa last year, how was that for you?

-> That was amazing.
+That was amazing.
 I guess I could say that it was a very good turning point, a very humbling one too.
 Just being recognized for what you love to do and enjoy doing cannot be mistaken for any other thing than passion and gratefulness.
 It was great, I enjoyed the era of being a part of Forbes 30 under 30 and I guess the era doesn’t stop because the expectations on you increases and you have to keep delivering.

 So do people keep tabs on you to know what you are up to and what you’ve done since then?

 People actually think that I will eventually venture out of fashion to start an investment bank or a consulting company, you know they expect so much.
 And when they make postings like Bill Gates of Africa, it’s like they want me to invent the next laptop or smartphone.
 But my passion really does lie in fashion and in magnifying the fashion industry in Nigeria, Africa and globally.
 With that alone is a lot of work and the industry which is a 30 billion dollar- industry is not realizing a significant percentage of that yet.
 Dressmeoutlet (DMO) is in its first year, but the amount of growth we want to see in the industry is pretty massive.

 What impacts (positive or negative) has inclusion in Forbes had on you?